 Rivers are graded on a scale of one to six, with one being a swimming pool and six a one-way ticket to your maker.
 Four is considered to be quite challenging without being exceedingly dangerous to the novice rafter.
 Rafting requires some previous river and swim experience.

 For first time paddlers, a trip down the Trishuli is an experience not to be missed (class 2-3+ in high water).
 While you learn to handle the river's well spaced, straightforward rapids, a panorama of stunning gorges drifts quietly past.
 During the monsoon, the river promises a more challenging ride, with powerful rapids and whirlpools.
 This trip can easily be combined with a visit to Chitwan National Park or Pokhara.

-Just three hours away from Kathmandu, the Bhote Kosi is without a doubt the most exciting thing you can do in Nepal without risking a social disease, and quite possibly one of the best two-day rafting trips offered anywhere in the world.
-The Bhote is a very steep and very continuous mountain stream; a unique combination of exceptionally fun, challenging rapids without it ever getting past the point of recreation.
+Just three hours away from Kathmandu, the Bhote Kosi is without a doubt the most exciting thing you can do in Nepal without risking a social disease, and quite possibly one of the best 1-2 day rafting (only lower part) trips offered anywhere in the world.
+The River is a very steep and very continuous mountain stream; a unique combination of exceptionally fun, challenging rapids without it ever getting past the point of recreation.

 Named after the much-revered Goddess Kali and descending from the deepest gorge in Asia, this fabulous river (class 3 to 4+) offers a mixture of astounding mountain views and pure adrenaline with a full immersion into the wilderness.Along the way you will encounter culture at its simplest.
 If you're lucky, traditional Magar and Chetri villagers will venture down to the riverbank to witness your journey....